mgpellon/devops-practices/production_readiness/README.md

 ## Overview

-The Infrastructure Library contains a snapshot in time of our thinking about the problems we are solving.
+The Infrastructure Library contains a snapshot in time of the team's thinking about the problems we are solving.
 This happens through two stages:

 1. We begin with **blueprints**, which define and scope a problem and provide options on how we might approach said problem.